Rajat117/aws-guide/ELB/Overview.md

 - Deals In
   - TCP, TLS (Secure TCP) & UDP (Layer 4)
 ### Characteristic
-  - Handles millions on req/seconds
+  - Handles millions of req/seconds
   - Low latency (~100ms)
   - Has one static IP/AZ
-  - Suuport Elastic IP
+  - Support Elastic IP
 ## GateWay LB
 - Don't have anough info at the moment.
 Will add it surely.
 # Characteristic